Carbon Molecular Sieve (CMS)

 Heycarbons carbon molecular sieve is pelletized, with particle diameters of 1mm, 1.5mm, and 2mm in most cases.
 Both CTC and iodine values are low, with CTC being only 30%-40%.

+Carbon molecular sieves HS code is 380210.
 If you need high-efficiency carbon molecular sieves for nitrogen production, please contact the Heycarbons.
-With 20 years of history and complete production equipment, Heycarb team can provide you with professional advice and suggestions according to your needs.
-Contact Heycarbons to get free samples.
-Carbon molecular sieves HS code is 380210.
+With 20 years of history, complete production equipment and extensive project experience.
+Heycarb team can provide you with professional advice and suggestions according to your needs.
+Contact us to get free samples.

 Carbon Molecular Sieve Specification